de SOUZA Christopher

 - Article on ‘Dismantling Human Trafficking’, Singapore Law Gazette (2015)

 In 2010, Christopher was appointed to the Supreme Court’s Rules of Court Working Committee, which is chaired by a Supreme Court judge, for a term of two years.
-Christopher was nominated as a Young Global Leader in the World Economic Forum and has also been invited to speak at conferences including: The Singapore Legal Forum 2010; The Singapore Academy of Law “Forensics Conference” 2009; The Presidents of Law Associations of Asia (POLA) Conference 2006, Young Lawyer’s Forum, organised by the Singapore Law Society; World Questions: King’s Answers 2013; The Temasek Forum in London; The Thomson-Reuters Foundation Trust Asia Forum 2016; Interviewed by BBC Asia relating to Singapore’s Administration of Justice Protection Act in 2016.
+Christopher was nominated as a Young Global Leader in the World Economic Forum and has also been invited to speak at conferences including: The Singapore Legal Forum 2010; The Singapore Academy of Law “Forensics Conference” 2009; The Presidents of Law Associations of Asia (POLA) Conference 2006, Young Lawyer’s Forum, organised by the Singapore Law Society; World Questions: King’s Answers 2013; The Temasek Forum in London; The Thomson-Reuters Foundation Trust Asia Forum 2016; Interviewed by BBC Asia relating to Singapore’s Administration of Justice Protection Act in 2016; Appointed as Member of the Complaints & Disciplinary Panel by the Public Accountants Oversight Committee in 2019; Appointed as a Member of the Competition Appeal Board in 2019.

 Before university, he completed his National Service as an officer and was awarded the Sword of Honour at his commissioning parade.
 He was then assigned to a combat unit, the 163rd Squadron.
 An avid sportsman, Christopher represented Singapore in hockey at various tournaments up to 2005.